 Leadership & Communication Best Practices

 One of the best ways to set a great foundation for communication with your team is to do so during your onboarding period.
-In your first few weeks, meet with every team member you will work with, and ask them what their preferred communication style, medium, cadence, etc. is.
+In your first few weeks, meet with every team member you will work with.
+Ask them what their preferred communication style, medium, cadence, etc. is.
 Then, use their preferences to establish an initial framework for how you can communicate with each other.
 Some examples of this may be having a recurring 1:1 meeting, regular status check-ins on email, or daily standup.

 Software Engineers and Product Managers

-The biggest misconception Product Managers have when working with Software Engineers for the first time is that you “Manage” the engineers.
+The biggest misconception Product Managers have when working with Software Engineers for the first time is that you “manage” the engineers.
 Nothing could be further from the truth!
 Software Engineers are your equal teammates when it comes to your product.
 Make sure you view your relationship as a collaboration as opposed to authoritative in any way.